-Chisenhale Gallery is pleased to present a very special limited edition by Mark Leckey, as the fourth in our annual series of ‘Archive Editions’.
+Chisenhale Gallery presents a very special limited edition by Mark Leckey, the fourth in our annual series of ‘Archive Editions’.

 With ‘Archive Editions’, Chisenhale Gallery works with artists who have participated in the gallery’s historic programme and who now kindly donate a new work to raise funds to realise the gallery’s artistic programme and support the next generation of pioneering artists.
 In 2011 the inaugural ‘Archive Edition’ was produced by Wolfgang Tillmans, followed by editions produced by Rachel Whiteread in 2012 and Hilary Lloyd in 2013.

 Mark Leckey participated in Chisenhale Gallery’s 21st Century programme in 2010, presenting an in-conversation event with writer Tom McCarthy.
 He has been a Trustee of Chisenhale Gallery since 2012.